 If the default decision is accepted

-- 17. If the complainant accepts the default decision this becomes our final decision, in full and final settlement - 18.
+- 15. If the complainant accepts the default decision this becomes our final decision, in full and final settlement of the complaint - 16.
 The case will move to the compliance stage of our process

 Section J: The proposed decision